Citizens are Valuable CHS Resources

-In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give a voice to citizens so they can influence policy decisions related to services delivered by the Community Human Services Department.
-Citizen involvement is even more important today, with the challenge of limited funding and a dramatic increase in the need for services.
-The CAC is advisory to the Board and serves as a resource to the Community Human Services Department.
+In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give citizens the ability to influence policy decisions related to services delivered by the Community Human Services Department (CHS).
+Citizen involvement is even more important today, due to limited funding and a dramatic increase in service needs.
+The CAC committees advise the County Board and are resources for CHS.